 On the surface, the rules are pretty simple.
 Any income received by a director (executive or non-executive) for their role within the UK (e.g., attending meetings), is subject to UK PAYE.
 Any earnings relating to duties performed in the UK in a tax year are taxable in full.

 Double tax treaties dont usually protect the director.
 However, if the individual isnt remunerated by the UK or overseas entities for the UK directorship, there will be no UK tax liability (see below about whether you still need to complete a self-assessment tax return).

 Non resident tax returns

 Any director of a UK company (including non-resident directors) can fall into self-assessment criteria.

 The rules are as follows:

-If the director is issued with a UK tax return, they must file the tax return by the relevant deadline.
+If the director is issued with a UK tax return, they must file a Self Assessment tax return by the relevant deadline.
 Even where there is no tax due a return must be filed if it is issued by HMRC.
 As with any other tax return, if it is filed after the deadline a penalty will be incurred.